paiheulevrai/choochoorack/README.md

 ### Sintered - Experimental Digital Percussion

 The percussive version of MME.
 Weird percussions from another world, good for IDM, noise, industrial, techno and experimentation.
 Very wild timbre variations.
+Inspired by "what would happen if you make drums with unconventional algos?"

 - Knot: Three coupled sine oscillators tangled through phase modulation and wavefolding.
 - Shard: Feedback-driven oscillator pair crushed through aggressive folding and saturation.